UX Design Trends to Watch in 2025

 • Use off-white text instead of pure white

-• Adjust your entire color scheme, not just the background
+• Adjust your entire colour scheme, not just the background

 • Let users switch between modes